Traditional Owners Of The Kimberley Coast

 Mayala

-The Mayala native title determination ties together hundreds of islands, interlaced sea and associated reefs in the Buccaneer Archipelago, located north of Derby.
-The area totals around 132 square kilometres on land and 3,668 square kilometres of sea.
-The islands are largely untouched and as a result are rich in biodiversity and have no introduced animals and few weeds, making the area a haven for threatened native species.
-Key vulnerable animals that call Mayala country home are the Northern Quoll, dugong and five species of marine turtle.
+The Mayala native title determination encompasses hundreds of islands, interconnected seas, and associated reefs in the Buccaneer Archipelago, situated north of Derby.
+The area spans approximately 132 square kilometers of land and 3,668 square kilometers of sea.
+The islands remain mostly untouched and, as a result, are abundant in biodiversity, with very few introduced animals and weeds, making it a refuge for endangered native species.
+Among the vulnerable animals that inhabit the Mayala country are the Northern Quoll, dugong, and five species of marine turtles.

-The people of Mayala carry the responsibilities of their ancestors to be the caretakers of the land and the life it fosters.
-They have a deep and unique knowledge of the complex currents and tides of the area, called the loo and noomoorr.
-The culture of the Mayala people is timeless, underpinned by caring for the country through cultural protocols passed down from milonjoon (from long ago).
-There are many sacred sites for ceremonial and traditional purposes across the Mayala country, reflective of the people’s thousands of years spent living on the land.
-The name Mayala derives from the spinifex grass that grows on the islands.
+The Mayala people have inherited the responsibility of caring for the land and the life it supports from their ancestors.
+They possess intricate knowledge of the area’s complex currents and tides, referred to as the loo and noomoorr.
+The culture of the Mayala people is timeless, rooted in the stewardship of the country through cultural traditions passed down from milonjoon (ancestors).
+Numerous sacred sites for ceremonial and traditional purposes are scattered across the Mayala country, reflecting the thousands of years the people have spent living on the land.

 Key locations which we visit within the Mayala area include Hidden Island and Silica Beach.